Share On

 The turkey should have smooth, flat scales on their feet.
 Raised scales could be a sign of scaly leg mites, though sometimes older individuals develop slightly raised scales where their foot and the front of their leg meet.

-You can check a turkey’s natural perching reflex on both feet by placing a finger under their feet and seeing if they grip around it.
+You can check a turkey’s natural perching reflex on both feet by placing a finger under their foot and allowing the turkey to grasp it with their toes.
 Additionally, or alternatively, you can gently flex and extend their hock.
 Their toes should curl (as if gripping around a perch) when the hock is bent and should straighten when the hock is extended.

-Check their nails to ensure that they’re normal length and smooth.
+Check their nails to ensure that they’re normal length.
 You may have to trim or file them if overgrown.

 Check Their Legs

-The turkey’s legs should have smooth, flat scales on their legs.
+The turkey should have smooth, flat scales on their legs.
 If they’re flaky, crusty, or raised, they might have scaly leg mites.
 Their legs shouldn’t have any cuts, missing scales, or lumps.
 If their legs are raw and painful, they might have scald, which is a result of poor housing conditions leading to ammonia burns.
-This requires medical treatment.
+This requires medical treatment and evaluation of your cleaning practices.

 Carefully check their range of motion, especially in their hocks, and check for crepitus (creaking, cracking, crunching, popping, or grating), pain, resistance, heat, or swelling.
+Stop your evaluation and contact a veterinarian immediately if you feel a large amount of crepitus with pain – this could indicate a fracture and could be made worse with ongoing manipulation.
 Because of the conformation of their legs, assessing range of motion issues in their knees and hips is difficult.
 Hot, swollen, or scabby joints could be a sign of infection.
 Consult with your veterinarian immediately.
 Never attempt to drain infected joints!

 If the turkey has a leg band, be sure to check that it fits properly and is not causing any issues.